electrikmilk/cherri/language/statements.md

 }
 ```

-`list` should be an iterable variable.
+`list` must be an iterable variable.

 ### Repeat Globals